Search

 Computer vision (CV) is a rapidly evolving area in artificial intelligence (AI), allowing machines to process complex real-world visual data in different domains like healthcare, transportation, agriculture, and manufacturing.
 Modern computer vision research is producing novel algorithms for various applications, such as facial recognition, autonomous driving, annotated surgical videos, etc.

-• The state of computer vision in 2024
+• The state of computer vision

 • What are the most popular computer vision tasks?